New York congregation owns oldest U.S. synagogue, court rules

 The New York congregation also claimed ownership of the bells and charged that the Newport group was violating Jewish tradition by selling ritual objects.

-Reporting by Chris Kenning; Editing by Dan Whitcomb and Cynthia Osterman
+Reporting by Chris Kenning; Editing by Dan Whitcomb, Cynthia Osterman and Michael Perry